UConn Huskies women's basketball: 2010–2011: New Record, but No Championship

-The calm before the storm (2012)
+Calm Before the Storm (2011–2012 Season)

 The 2011–12 season would inevitably be a new era after Maya Moore's graduation.
 Her absence and the loss of 6th-man Lorin Dixon left significant holes to fill in the roster.
 Geno Auriemma seemed to find the right pieces with a freshman class that included Kaleena Mosqueda-Lewis, Brianna Banks and Kiah Stokes.
-Mosqueda-Lewis was another State Farm/WBCA High School Player of the Year for UConn, Banks was a highly rated guard, and Stokes, a 6'3 post player, was highly ranked as well.
-Other key players included sophomores Stefanie Dolson and Bria Hartley, junior Kelly Faris and senior Tiffany Hayes, who would be all selected in the WNBA drafts after graduation.
+Mosqueda-Lewis was another State Farm/WBCA High School Player of the Year for UConn, Banks was a highly rated point guard, and Stokes, a 6'3 post player, was highly ranked as well.
+Other key players included sophomores Stefanie Dolson and Bria Hartley, junior Kelly Faris and senior Tiffany Hayes, who would be all selected in the WNBA draft after graduation.

 Even if the Huskies were still a strong national contender, they were no longer viewed as a favorite to win it all.
-Two key rivals were the usual conference foe Notre Dame and the new rival Baylor, who had the nation's top player in Brittney Griner.
-In December Griner led #1 ranked Baylor against #2 UConn, scoring 25 points to go along with nine blocks.
+Two key rivals were usual conference foe Notre Dame and their new rival Baylor, who had the nation's top player in Brittney Griner.
+In December, Griner led #1 ranked Baylor against #2 UConn, scoring 25 points to go along with nine blocks.
 The 66–61 loss was UConn's first of the season, but not its last.
-Notre Dame, led by junior star Skylar Diggins, beat the Huskies twice in the regular season, but UConn was able to reverse the roles in the Big East tournament Championship Game; the win was the school's 15th conference title, as well as the 800th career win for coach Geno Auriemma.
-Ultimately Notre Dame found its revenge with an upset win in the NCAA Tournament Final Four, ending the season with a 3–1 record against the Huskies, a record that would be repeated the following year.
+Notre Dame, led by junior star Skylar Diggins, beat the Huskies twice in the regular season, but UConn was able to reverse the roles in the Big East tournament Championship Game, where they defeated Notre Dame 63–54.
+The win was the school's 15th conference title, as well as the 800th career win for coach Geno Auriemma.
+Ultimately Notre Dame found its revenge with an upset win in the NCAA Tournament Final Four, winning in overtime 83–75.
+The Fighting Irish finished the season with a 3–1 record against the Huskies, a record that would be repeated the following year.
+Ultimately, the Huskies finished the season with a 33–5 overall record, with 3 losses to Notre Dame, 1 to Baylor, and 1 to St. John's.